snowyu/amforth/trunk/doc/source/TG/recipes/Linux-ARM.rst

 The ``appl/linux-arm`` directory is the starting point.

-On ative ARM linux environments the binutils are sufficient.
+On native ARM linux environments the binutils are sufficient.

 Cross-Building from a PC requires the `binutils-linux-gnueabi` package from the standard Ubuntu 18.04 repository.
 Other platforms may work too.

 Note the difference to the `binutils-none-eabi` package for the